How to Plan the Micro Wedding of Your Dreams

 Spend More on What Matters Most to You

 With less of your budget taken up by catering costs thanks to a smaller guest count, you’re free to invest more in the areas that matter most to you and your partner.
-Some couples will invest more in wedding photography and videography with an upgraded package or a more in-demand photographer.
+Some couples will spend more on wedding photography and videography with an upgraded package or a more in-demand photographer.
 Others prefer to fill the venue with beautiful blooms from a talented florist or splurge on a luxury wedding dress.

 You could also consider using some of your newly found budget to spoil your guests.
 Offer pampering treats on the day, be generous with your dessert table, or upgrade your wedding favors.
 Adding any extra touches will help make the day feel that much more special.